vernon-naidoo-coder/vernon-naidoo-coder.github.io/_posts/2022-04-01-Automated-Testing-P3.md

 <img src="/docs/assets/images/remember.png" alt="Remember" width="50"/>

-**REMEMBER** The fake log in details that you enter **have to be** valid credentials for this demo to work!
+**REMEMBER:** The fake log in details that you enter **have to be** valid credentials for this demo to work!
 Also note that you will see a notice at the bottom right corner that indicates thet the *Selenium IDE is recording*.

 <img src="/docs/assets/images/ide-demo-step-3-1.png" alt="Recording in progress" width="200"/>